Page generated on Feb 22, 2019

 This discography is another proof of such devotion.
 It became possible thanks, in large part, to the cooperation of many fellow fans who, like Steve and I, have shared a desire to see a comprehensive chronicle of the artist's career in print or online.

-Steve and I are particularly grateful to the following fans, friends and acquaintances, who have provided us with valuable information: Laurence Abzug, Larry Appelbaum, Linwood Baker, Dave Berk, Ran Blake, Bob Blumenthal, Wayne Brasler, Mark Cantor, Ed Chaplin, Noal Cohen, Adrian Cullen, Bill Damm, Mike Fitzgerald, Pierre Giroux, Robert Gray, Tardo Hammer, Warren G. Harris, Jenny Hayes, Jan Kagenaar, Rick Kaye, Max O. Preeo, Dave Loveless, Scott Merrell, Fernando Ortiz de Urbina, Stephen Platt, Kevin Rietmann, Ross Schneider, Andy Smith, Frederick Stack, Peter Stoller, Koichi Sugimoto, Eddie Styles, Keizo Takada, Brian Thomas, Diego Viegas, Scott Weiner, and Brian Yordnoff.
+Steve and I are particularly grateful to the following fans, friends and acquaintances, who have provided us with valuable information: Laurence Abzug, Larry Appelbaum, Linwood Baker, Dave Berk, Ran Blake, Bob Blumenthal, Wayne Brasler, Nathan Bupp, Mark Cantor, Ed Chaplin, Shane Claflin, Noal Cohen, Adrian Cullen, Bill Damm, Edgar Ryan Faustino, Mike Fitzgerald, Pierre Giroux, Robert Gray, Tardo Hammer, Warren G. Harris, Jenny Hayes, Jan Kagenaar, Rick Kaye, Max O. Preeo, Dave Loveless, Scott Merrell, Fernando Ortiz de Urbina, Stephen Platt, Kevin Rietmann, Ross Schneider, Andy Smith, Frederick Stack, Peter Stoller, Eddie Styles, Koichi Sugimoto, Keizo Takada, Brian Thomas, Diego Viegas, Scott Weiner, and Brian Yordnoff.

 Due to their more extensive contributions, special mention should be made of Donald Martin (an album-oriented, long-time Chris Connor fan who could have prepared a good discography by himself), and Jason Perry (another kind and dedicated fellow fan, who is especially interested in Connor memorabilia).